Wang Ben saw them on his way back from the market.

 "If we lose the bidding for the Meridian Restoration Treasure, don't give up.
 Keep watching the other lots.
 Sometimes valuable things get overlooked because people don't understand them."

-Wang Tian studied his son's face.
+Wang Tian considered his son's face.
 "That's unusually philosophical for a fifteen-year-old."

 "I've been doing a lot of reading."

-His father's expression softened.
+His father's shoulders eased.
 "I know you have."
-He rolled the scroll carefully and tucked it into his robe.
-"I'll keep my eyes open, Ben'er.
+He rolled the scroll with both hands and tucked it into his robe.
+"I'll keep my eyes open, Ben.
 I promise."
-He rose to leave, then paused at the door.
+He turned to go, then hesitated at the threshold.
 "Get some sleep.
 Tomorrow is a big day."